Rockaway Beach and Boardwalk: Park facilities

 There are several recreational facilities along the beach and boardwalk, including basketball and handball courts, a roller hockey rink, skateparks, and playgrounds.
 In addition, there are food concessions at Beach 17th, 86th, 97th, and 106th Streets.
 "Comfort stations", or restrooms, also exist at Beach 9th, 17th, 32nd, 60th, 86th, 97th, 106th, and 115th Streets.
 The original comfort stations were destroyed in 2012 during Hurricane Sandy; these were replaced in 2013 by modular structures designed by Garrison Architects, which are installed in pairs.
 The modular structures contain double-layered stainless-steel facades and are powered by photovoltaic cells.

 The section of the park within Far Rockaway contains three sets of recreational facilities.
 O'Donohue Park, near Beach 9th Street at the eastern end of the Rockaway Beach and Boardwalk, contains a playground, ten handball courts, three basketball courts, and restrooms, as well as the Far Rockaway Skate Park.
 Near Beach 17th Street is another playground, as well as a baseball field.
 The next recreational facilities are between Beach 27th and 32nd Streets, which contain the Beach 30th Street Playground and a football field.
 In Arverne, there is a playground and handball facilities at Beach 59th Street.
 Another playground, as well as one basketball and eight handball courts, are on the boardwalk's south side from Beach 74th to 77th Street.
 Within Hammels, there are eight handball and two basketball courts west of Beach 81st Street, and two playgrounds at Beach 84th Street.
 In the neighborhood of Rockaway Beach is the Rockaway Beach Skate Park at Beach 91st Street.
 There is an ice hockey rink at Beach 109th Street.
+In addition, there is an amphitheater at Beach 94th Street.

 A gray-and-aquamarine stucco sculpture called "Whaleamena", formerly of the Central Park Children's Zoo, is situated at the Beach 95th Street entrance to the park.
 A seal sculpture from Central Park is also on the boardwalk.
 On Shore Front Drive, there are a series of decorative bus shelters designed for the 1939 New York World's Fair.
 The shelters contain aquatic-themed murals designed by Esther A. Grillo and installed in 1997.

 At Beach 116th Street, there is also a memorial to the victims of American Airlines Flight 587, which crashed into the Rockaway peninsula in 2001 and killed 265 people.
 The memorial, designed by Dominican artist Freddy Rodríguez and Situ Studio, was completed in 2006.
 It consists of a wall, inscribed with the victims' names, with windows and a doorway looking toward the nearby Atlantic Ocean and angled toward the Dominican Republic, the origin country of many crash victims.
 Atop the memorial is a quotation, in both Spanish and English, from Dominican poet Pedro Mir, reading "Después no quiero más que paz", which translates to "Afterwards I want nothing more than peace."